Piqua Nuclear Power Facility: Technical problems

-In 1966, problems with control rods and fouling in cooling surfaces led to ceased operations.
-The neutron flux within the reactor core induced polymerization of Terphenyl, leading to increased viscosity of the coolant and fouling.
+In 1966, problems with control rods and fouling in cooling surfaces led to the cessation of operations.
+The neutron flux within the reactor core induced polymerization of terphenyl, leading to increased viscosity of the coolant and fouling.

 Plant decommissioning

 Cross-section of the decommissioned reactor building.

 After the plant ceased operations in 1966, Atomics International was performing work that would allow the plant to restart operations.
 However, the AEC decided to terminate the operating contract, citing higher-priority needs for manpower and funding, lack of programmatic interest, and technical problems.
-The site's buildings were decontaminated, except for the containment vessel, which was entombed in concrete.
+The site's buildings were decontaminated, except for the containment vessel, which remained entombed in concrete.

 Ongoing environmental inspections and dose reconstruction projects have been undertaken by the CDC and other entities.

 Site today

 The facility's buildings that were not entombed are now used as a warehouse and office space for the City of Piqua.
 The US Department of Energy has proposed removal of the dome.
-The facility is currently being torn down by the City of Piqua.
+The City of Piqua is currently demolishing the remaining facility structures.